-Redemption: Redemption request can be made for a minimum of Rs.500/50 units or folio balance whichever is lower.
+Minimum Redemption/switch out amount: Minimum of Rs.500 or 50 units or folio available balance whichever is lower.

-There is no minimum amount requirement, in case of investors opting to switch "all units" from any existing schemes of Tata Mutual Fund to this Scheme
+There is no minimum amount requirement, in case of investors opting to switch "all units" from any existing schemes of Tata Mutual Fund to this Scheme.